 - Establishing Good Study Habits

 - Eliminating the Fear of Examinations

 - Improving Memory

 - Blocking External Distractions

-A motivated, disorganized person can emerge from hypnosis with purpose, direction and organization.
-Attitudes change, poor habits are overcome, enthusiasm can be developed; all of which increase self-respect.
+A motivated person can emerge from hypnosis with purpose, direction, and organization.
+Attitudes change, poor habits are overcome, and enthusiasm can be developed; all of which increase self-respect.
 With hypnosis, a student can be assisted to achieve their scholastic goals while developing the kind of good habits that will provide a lifetime of benefits.